 Develop a study routine

-I get up, make a coffee and then I start straight with my studies.
+I get up, make a coffee and then start straight with my studies.
 Be it WaniKani, JapanesePod or iKnow, just start your day with a little bit of a Japanese routine.
 Gets your brain pumping and ready for the day.
 Especially if your main job is to study in general.
 A couple of years ago I did a little bit of Genki in the morning before going to work.
 At a time when I was still working full-time as a dental technician.
-It sounds a bit stressful and annoying to get up and ready everyday like that but I got down both Genki books this way.
+It sounds a bit stressful and annoying to get up and ready every day like that but I got down both Genki books this way.

-Instead of browsing the internet I just went to doing a little iKnow each morning.
+Instead of browsing the internet I just went to do a little iKnow each morning.
 It’s the first thing I do each day, coupled with a cup of coffee.
-This way I really won’t forget about it which can happen quite easy if you push it back into the day.
+This way I really won’t forget about it which can happen quite easily if you push it back into the day.
 If you’re already an iKnow user you probably know about their nifty little feature which marks each day you study.
 And will show you your current and your longest learning streak.
 Just because of this I really try not to miss a day which makes upholding my daily studying routine in the morning even easier to accomplish.

 Habitica makes my life a little like an RPG